Baby Boomer Memory Lane: Whatever Happened To Billy Jack?

 Although not all film critics liked the film, it was a huge hit, especially with younger people.
 The story of 'David vs. Goliath', or the loner against the corrupt establishment had been told many times before, but this was aimed at young adults, and featured martial arts and didn't shy away from violence.

 Tom Laughlin was a star.
 Tom Laughlin was Billy Jack.

 Perhaps the most famous scene from the hit movie takes place in an Ice Cream Shop.

 Looking at the movie now, more than 40 years later, it may look a little cheesy...a little dated....a little too 'black and white' in its portrayal of the good guy against the bad town.

 So whatever happened to Billy Jack?

-Well, actor Tom Laughlin was deeply involved in politics and in fact made independent run’s for President in his later years.
-He was also involved in writing, psychology and counseling.
-In the early 2000′s, there was talk of a new ‘Billy Jack’ movie and in fact apparently some scene’s had be recorded, but no movie was ever released to the public.
+Well, actor Tom Laughlin was deeply involved in politics and in fact made independent runs for President in his later years.
+He was also involved in writing, psychology, and counseling.
+In the early 2000s, there was talk of a new 'Billy Jack' movie and in fact, apparently, some scenes had been recorded, but no movie was ever released to the public.

-‘Billy Jack’ also gave us a hit song, ‘One Tin Soldier’, a pop music hit by the group Coven, and a country hit sung here by Skeeter Davis.
+'Billy Jack' also gave us a hit song, 'One Tin Soldier', pop music hit by the group Coven.